- Current students

 To take advantage of this special offer, you must complete all of the following by Friday, 30 July 2021 to be enrolled in our Semester 2 intake:

 The discount will be applied to your fees invoice on enrolment.
 Please see our full terms and conditions here.

 One time offer for International Students

-We are providing New Zealand based International students with the opportunity to receive a $5,000 discount on tuition fees for Master of Applied Business for students starting semester 1, 2021.
+We are providing New Zealand based International students with the opportunity to receive a $5,000 discount on tuition fees for Master of Professional Accounting for students starting semester 1 and 2, 2021.
 It’s our way of helping to meet the post-COVID needs of the New Zealand economy.
 Terms and conditions apply.